 The Basics – Necessary Documents

-As the old saying goes, hope for the best, but prepare for the worst.
-Indeed, but what if the worst does happen?
-For the unmarried person living alone, who would handle your affairs if you were unable to do so?
-Alternatively, for the unmarried person cohabiting with another, if you desired that your cohabitant handle your affairs, would your cohabitant be allowed to do so without formal documentation?
-Most states have laws that force an answer to those (and other such) questions.
-To avoid having the default rule created by your state legislature apply to your circumstances, having the right documents in place can ensure that you get to choose the person who will have authority to handle your affairs if you cannot.
+If you are unmarried, have you considered who should handle your affairs if you were unable to do so?
+Most states have laws that force an answer to that and other such questions.
+To avoid having the default rule created by your state legislature apply to your circumstances, having the right documents in place can enable you to choose the person who will have authority to handle your affairs if you cannot.

-Who will communicate with your health care providers if you are unable to?
-States have enacted laws that allow you to create a document in which you can name one or more agents to communicate with your health care providers.
-These documents have various names, such as “healthcare power of attorney”, “healthcare proxy” and “healthcare declaration” (for ease of reference, such documents are referred to as healthcare documents).
-Whatever its name, a health care document allows you to indicate your preferences and to name a person (an agent) to communicate with others regarding your health care.
+States have enacted laws that allow you to create a document in which you can name one or more agents to communicate with your healthcare providers.
+These documents have various names, such as “healthcare power of attorney,” “healthcare proxy” and “healthcare declaration” (for ease of reference, such documents are referred to as healthcare documents).
+Whatever its name, a healthcare document allows you to indicate your preferences and to name a person (an agent) to communicate with others regarding your medical care.

-Without a living will, non-family members, such as a long-term cohabitant, could be excluded from decision-making, potentially excluding from the process the person who, perhaps, best understands your wishes.
+Without a living will, non-family members, such as a long-term cohabitant, can be excluded under state law from the process regarding end-of-life decisions.

-Finally, without a clear statement of your intent, it is possible that your family may be divided over decisions regarding your care, causing an irreparable rift over what is inevitably a very difficult and often heart-wrenching decision.
-Imagine if two of three children agreed to end life support while one child vehemently opposed it.
-That majority decision could tear the family apart.
+Also, without a clear statement of your intent, it is possible that your family may be divided over decisions regarding your end-of-life care, causing an irreparable rift over what is inevitably a very difficult and often heart-wrenching decision.

 Durable Power of Attorney (Financial)

-Imagine what would happen if you were in an accident or experienced a health event following which you were unable to manage your financial affairs.
+Imagine what would happen if you were unable to manage your financial affairs.
 If you do not have a durable power of attorney, then your family may need to seek a court-appointed guardian to manage your assets.
-Going to court takes time and resources.
-A better strategy could be to execute a durable power of attorney that appoints agents and successor agents to act on your behalf.

 Disposing of Property at Death

 Everyone dies.
 Following your death, your estate must be administered.
-That is, someone must gather your assets, pay your outstanding debts, pay your final income taxes and the taxes associated with transferring your assets, and finally distribute your remaining property to your beneficiaries.
-Many books have been written about planning for the disposition of property and the taxes thereon at death.
-Here we provide reminders about some pitfalls.
-As each individual’s situation is unique, you should consult with an attorney who specializes in estate planning and administration with respect to your circumstances.
+That is, someone must gather your assets, pay your outstanding debts, pay your final income taxes and the taxes associated with transferring your assets and finally distribute your remaining property to your beneficiaries.

-- Not all property passes by will.
-Some assets, such as retirement plans, IRAs and life insurance pass pursuant to beneficiary designation.
+Not all property passes by will.
+Some assets, such as retirement plans, individual retirement accounts and life insurance, pass pursuant to beneficiary designation.
 Be sure your beneficiary designations are aligned with your estate plan.
 Also, don’t forget to complete the beneficiary designations for benefits provided by your employer.
-Many companies provide their employees with qualified retirement plans and group term life insurance.
-Be sure that those assets are transferred to the desired recipients by completing beneficiary designations.

 Other Family Matters

-Not all states allow an unmarried cohabitant to seek financial support from the other cohabitant after a breakup.
-Before cohabiting with another person, you may wish to consider defining your rights in a cohabitation agreement, particularly if the relationship will hinder your earning capacity or cause you to make financial sacrifices.
-Of course, the laws of the various states can differ greatly.
-Before beginning a cohabitation with an individual who is not a spouse, seek the advice of an attorney experienced in family law who can explain and protect your rights.
+- Not all states allow an unmarried cohabitant to seek financial support from the other cohabitant after a breakup.
+Consider defining your rights in a cohabitation agreement, particularly if the relationship will hinder your earning capacity or cause you to make financial sacrifices.

 Understand Your Relationship and Its Consequences